-Things to Consider Before Signing Up for an Online Piano Course
+Things to Consider Before Signing Up for an Online Piano Programs

 If you're ready to learn the piano, one of the most important decisions you can make for your learning is to choose the right course for you.
 Some players might simply prefer to use free video tutorials on YouTube.
-This might work for learning particular songs or skills, but video tutorials often aren't cohesive.
+This might work for learning to play popular songs or for some particular skills, but these video tutorials don't offer a cohesive learning process.
 To learn effectively, it's a good idea to select a platform of lessons.

-But like we mentioned, there are plenty of platforms out there, and it can be difficult to know which one to choose.
+But as we mentioned, there are plenty of platforms out there, and it can be difficult to know which one to choose.
 Before you commit, here are some things to ask yourself:

 PRO's & CON's of Playground Sessions

-Hopefully, out Playground Sessions review will help you find out.
+Is this the site for you?
+Does the Playground Sessions method really work?
+Will it make you a piano maestro?
+Hopefully, our Playground Sessions review will help you find out answers to all these questions.
 But first, let's get into some pros and cons.

-Now we'll start getting into the specifics of Playground Sessions.
-These online piano lessons clearly have a lot of thought behind them, and we think they can help just about anyone learn to play.
+Now, in our Playground sessions review, we'll start getting into the specifics of how the Playground Sessions works.
+These online piano lessons clearly have a lot of thought behind them, and we think they can help just about anyone who learns to play.
 These lessons also seem to focus on incorporating fun, which can help you stay motivated even through difficult topics.

 Meet the Teachers

 Part of the appeal of these video lessons is their connection to several music industry stars.
 Playground Sessions was co-founded by Quincy Jones, a legendary producer who has worked successfully in nearly all musical genres.
-He also is the most Grammy-nominated artist in history (Jay-Z recently tied his record).
+Quincy Jones is also is the most Grammy-nominated artist in history (Jay-Z recently tied his record).

-Bootcamp courses are divided into beginner, intermediate, and advanced.
+Bootcamp is divided into Rookie, intermediate, and advanced sections.
 This is a great option for those new to Playground Sessions -- if you already have some experience or need a refresher, you can start at intermediate or advanced levels.

-While music theory is an integral part of Bootcamp, you'll also learn essential skills that will help you tremendously as you progress to the Courses section.
+While music theory is an integral part of Bootcamp, you'll also learn essential piano skills that will help you tremendously going forward.
 Here's a sampling of the skills you'll learn here:

 If you want to learn more about Bootcamp, check out this helpful video overview.